MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Applying HD representations to simple **classification problems**
   - Comparing HD computing approaches with conventional machine learning pipelines

-  By the end of this lab, you will gain hands-on experience with hyperdimensional vectors and see how they can be used for efficient, noise-tolerant learning systems.

 ---

 - **[D7041E_lab4.ipynb](./D7041E_lab4.ipynb)** — *LAB 4 Self-Organizing Maps*